 Extra Credit: Extra credit opportunities will be announced during the semester.
-In addition to the class requirements and participation extra credit, a total of 2 extra credit points are available for creativity for any project and class participation.
+In addition to the class requirements and participation extra credit, extra credit points are available for creativity for any project and class participation.

 Grading Standards

 Letter grades are assigned based on the total percent of points according to the following scale: